homeostatic/Rpi/README.md

    64 chunk size

    audio input doesn't always connect properly, recently the hacky workaround is to make sure the input is active when starting m8c??

+   another issue is that (since upgrading to M8 firmware 4.0?) the tracker doesn't seem to be exiting gracefully.
+State is not saved between power cycles.

+   the shutdown command is also apparently not working properly in m8c.
+It gets stuck on "closing audio devices"

 for MIDI over GPIO BLitz city DIY has made a very good tutorial on how to free the RX and TX pins and set them up to be the serial IO as well as some info about MIDI hardware: